xlcteam/scoreBoard/README.md

 ## Installing
 You need to create some virtual environment
-And then install all the dependencies by running
+And then install all the dependencies by running <br>
     `$ pip install -r requirements.txt`
-Then, to get all we need
+Then, to get all we need<br>
     `$ python manage.py collectstatic`